venividiascii/standard-homeware/README.md

 Needs to be a comment system.
 Send github feature requests or something.
 Idk People can submit new sizes
 Parametric via modularity
+Visual catalog with item numbers.
+002-03 means item 2, set 3.
+What about variants?

 ## Me
 I've been using CAD software for 20 years, and I've spend the last five years 3D printing as my full time job.
 So I'm alright at it.